Automatic Construction of Clinical Scoring Systems with LLM Agents: Introduction

 In parallel, increasingly complex machine learning models have achieved strong performance on clinical prediction tasks \cite{Takita2025, Killock2020, Shickel2018}.
 However, even when accurate and ostensibly interpretable, many such models remain poorly matched to guideline deployment: they rely on inputs that are inconsistently available, require preprocessing and software-mediated inference, and produce continuous-weight computations or decision thresholds that are difficult to execute and audit reliably at the bedside \cite{Topol2019, Chen2021}.
 This misalignment is reinforced by optimization incentives.
 Unconstrained models admit smooth parameterizations and efficient gradient-based training, whereas enforcing checklist structure induces a discrete subset selection problem with hard constraints on size and rule form, yielding a non-convex and often NP-hard objective \cite{Ustun2015, Bertsimas2020}.
 As a result, much of modern clinical ML implicitly optimizes over model classes that are convenient to train but incompatible with guideline workflows \cite{Shortliffe2018}, while simple scores integrate directly into clinical practice \cite{IOM2011Guidelines}.

+Recent machine-learning work has begun to automate the learning of sparse clinical scores and unit-weighted checklist models, including mixed-integer optimization approaches that select compact checklists over fixed candidate features \cite{Zhang2021}.
+These methods show that checklist-style models can be learned automatically and can perform competitively with more flexible interpretable models.
+However, they typically assume that the candidate rule space has already been constructed.

 \textbf{Gap.} Current clinical ML pipelines often treat deployability as a downstream engineering consideration rather than a first-class modeling constraint \cite{Kelly2019}.
 While recent work emphasizes \emph{interpretability}, \textbf{interpretability does not guarantee deployability} \cite{Lipton2018}: a decision tree or sparse logistic regression may be human-understandable, but in its native form it typically cannot be executed and audited reliably at the bedside (e.g., floating-point arithmetic, non-memorable thresholds).
-Conversely, existing integer- and point-score learning methods largely optimize over a fixed, static feature matrix, and therefore lack a mechanism to systematically \emph{construct} and search over derived guideline-style rules (e.g., temporal trends or physiologic ratios) that can materially improve checklist performance.
+Conversely, existing integer risk scores and checklist learning methods largely optimize over a fixed, pre-constructed feature matrix \cite{liu2022fasterrisk, Zhang2021} and therefore do not address the setting where clinically meaningful derived rules must be constructed from raw variables.
 A gap therefore remains for methods that jointly optimize \emph{rule construction} and \emph{checklist-compatibility constraints} by design.

-\begin{contribbox}[Contributions] \textbf{Conceptual.} We formalize deployable clinical scoring systems as a constrained model class defined by unit-weighted checklists and a clinically motivated rule language supporting temporal patterns, physiologic ratios, and shallow compositions, explicitly encoding cognitive and operational constraints of bedside decision-making.
+\begin{contribbox}[Contributions] \textbf{Conceptual.} We formalize deployable clinical checklist learning as a joint combinatorial optimization problem over rule construction and subset selection, rather than checklist selection over fixed pre-constructed features, within a constrained model class of unit-weighted checklists.
+The rule language supports temporal patterns, physiologic ratios, and shallow compositions, explicitly encoding bedside cognitive and operational constraints.